thomasgoldstein/zabuyaki/res/src/tiled/stages/README.md

 The x coordinate of the left and the right sides of the wave are used as the horizontal positions of the players stoppers.

 Custom properties for each **Object layer** wave:
+* **maxBacktrackDistance** [int] <- optional maximum value you can walk back (it overrides the stage property for the current wave).
-* **maxActiveEnemies** [integer] <- enemies count should be active on the screen at the time.
+* **maxActiveEnemies** [int] <- enemies count should be active on the screen at the time.
 Default value: 5.
-* **aliveEnemiesToAdvance** [integer] <- alive enemies count to be able to end current wave and go to the next wave.
+* **aliveEnemiesToAdvance** [int] <- alive enemies count to be able to end current wave and go to the next wave.
 Default value: 0.
 The final wave should have value 0 or else the walking alive enemies might break the ending events in the stage.
 * **music** [string] <- start playing a new BGM by alias.
 All the music aliases are defined in 'preload_bgm.lua'.
 This property is optional.
 * **onStart** (event name) [string] <- call event at the wave init (before its enemy spawn because the whole spawn can be delayed and an every enemy spawn can be delayed, too).
 * **onEnter** (event name) [string] <- call event on the last player crossing the left bound of the wave.